 FAQs:

-The 2018 1/2 oz Gold Eagle coin showcases Augustus Saint-Gaudens’ iconic depiction of Lady Liberty on the obverse, a design originally introduced in 1907 for the $20 Double Eagle.
-The reverse, designed by Miley Busiek, features a family of eagles symbolizing unity and strength.
-These motifs reflect important aspects of American heritage and artistry, making the coin a meaningful piece for collectors and enthusiasts alike.
+The 2018 1/2 oz Gold Eagle coin showcases the iconic Saint-Gaudens depiction of Liberty on the obverse, a design originally created for the $20 Double Eagle in the early 20th century.
+The reverse features a family of eagles, symbolizing American unity and strength, and was designed by Miley Busiek.
+Together, these motifs highlight the coin’s connection to American heritage and artistry.